serverless/blog/posts/2017-10-11-serverlessconf-recap-day-two.md

 Active + active is way more interesting, but also way more difficult, and a lot of the solutions (gasp) use servers.

 As for data, how do you manage conflicting edits?
 There are two bad options: (1) last write wins, (2) write your own painful-to-maintain resolver before giving up and crying.

-Or!
+Or! (drumroll...)
 You could try Conflict-free Replicated Data Types (CRDTs).

 These are pretty mathematically complex, but make it so that it's always possible to resolve changes.
 If you need advice, Jared is already pumped for [a twitter conversation](https://twitter.com/shortjared).